fieldtrip/website/faq/stats/clusterstats_interaction.md

     - /faq/clusterstats_interaction/
 ---

-# How to test an interaction effect using cluster-based permutation tests?

 You can use cluster-based permutation tests for some but not for all interaction effects.
 This FAQ section covers how to test interaction effects based on corresponding t-values.
 You can also test interaction effects based on F-values.
 For a comparison of both procedures, see [Should I use t or F values for cluster-based permutation tests](/faq/stats/clusterstats_teststatistic).

 ## A 2-by-2 factorial design